Docky37/poseidon/README.md

 ## Content:
-- The v0.7 version adds the CRUD functionalities of the User class with its Integration tests.
+- This v1.0 version provides a security login layer with jwt authentication.

 Previously:
 - The first version only contains the CRUD functionalities of the BidList class.